chrishayesmu/Blender-Spritesheet-Renderer/README.md

 >
 > The simplest way to work around this is to either [apply rotation](https://docs.blender.org/manual/en/latest/scene_layout/object/editing/apply.html) on your objects, or create a new [Empty](https://docs.blender.org/manual/en/latest/modeling/empties.html) and parent your object to that, then provide the Empty in the Rotation Options panel.

-> :warning: If you only want the object rotated for some of your animations, you will likely have to accomplish this by disable Control Rotation and sending up duplicate actions that have the rotation incorporated.
+> :warning: If you only want the object rotated for some of your animations, you will likely have to accomplish this by disabling Control Rotation and sending up duplicate actions that have the rotation incorporated.
 </details>

 # Limitations